Locations:

 • Psychological history.

-• Bingeing and purging frequency and elimination habits (use of diet pills, laxatives and supplements).
+• Purging frequency and elimination habits (use of diet pills, laxatives and diuretics).

 • Family history of eating disorders.

-It’s important to remember that a person with anorexia or any eating disorder will have the best recovery outcome if they receive an early diagnosis.
-If you or someone you know is experiencing signs and symptoms of anorexia, be sure to talk to a healthcare provider as soon as possible.
+A person with anorexia or any eating disorder will have the best recovery outcome if they receive an early diagnosis.
+If you or someone you know is experiencing signs and symptoms of anorexia, be sure to talk to a provider as soon as possible.

-Although there are no laboratory tests to specifically diagnose anorexia, a healthcare provider may use various diagnostic tests, such as blood tests, to rule out any medical conditions that could cause weight loss and to evaluate the physical damage weight loss and starvation may have caused.
+Laboratory tests alone can’t diagnose anorexia.
+But your healthcare provider may use various tests to rule out any medical conditions that could cause weight loss.
+Tests can also evaluate the physical effects of anorexia.

 Management and Treatment

-The biggest challenge in treating anorexia is helping the person recognize and accept that they have an illness.
-Many people with anorexia deny that they have an eating disorder.
-They often seek medical treatment only when their condition is serious or life-threatening.
+The biggest challenge in treating anorexia is helping the person recognize and accept that they have a serious condition.
+Many people with anorexia deny they have an eating disorder.
+They often seek medical treatment only when their condition is life-threatening.
 This is why it’s important to diagnose and treat anorexia in its beginning stages.

 • Stabilizing weight loss.